volusion/element/content/how-to/get-approved-to-develop-blocks.md

 ---
-title: "How to Get Approved to Develop Blocks"
+title: 'How to Get Approved to Develop Blocks'
 ---

 Only authorized block developers can develop blocks in the Element ecosystem.